 As a full member of the ‘Essex Aviation Group’, I had researched nearly all of the crash sites that lay in and around the area of Wickford.
-On the 9th September 1978 members of the EAG decended on Bonvills Farm, North Benfleet, after receiving permission to excavate the remains of a Hawker Hurricane P2985 – of 303 (F) Polish Squadron.
+On the 9th September 1978, members of the EAG descended on Bonvills Farm, North Benfleet, after receiving permission to excavate the remains of a Hawker Hurricane P2985 – of 303 (F) Polish Squadron.
 The pilot, F/O. Waclaw Lapkowski, had baled out of his stricken fighter on the 5th September 1940 after combat with a German Junkers JU88.
-Having taken to his parachute he had sustained a broken arm and burns to his face and leg. having survived the Battle of Britain Waclaw Lapkowski was killed on 2nd July 1941 after a series of dog fights whilst leading 303 (F) Squadron.
+Having taken to his parachute he had sustained a broken arm and burns to his face and leg.
+Having survived the Battle of Britain Waclaw Lapkowski was killed on 2nd July 1941 after a series of dog fights whilst leading 303 (F) Squadron.
 He is buried in Lombardsijde, Belgium.
 Another Hurricane fell to combat on the 5th September; Hurricane P3204 of 73(F) Squadron was hit from the return fire of a Junkers JU88 and in pulling away and down to avoid the hail of lead collided with a Spitfire that was climbing into the attack.
 The Hurricane’s pilot, Flight Lieutenant Reggie Lovett, DFC,RAF, baled out and landed by parachute at Rawreth near the Carpenters Arms Public House, his Hurricane falling to earth in a flat spin behind Nevendon Hall.
 The Spitfire was R6635- EB-M of 41 (F) Squadron, which broke up over the Southend Arterial scattering wreckage across the fields.
-The fuselage fell in a field near Bromfords Farm, a wing on the corner of Cranfield Park Road, a propeller was found to the rear of Cranfield Park Dairies, the pilot’s seat, his Mae West and the Spitfire’s Merlin engine were located in the area of ‘Newlands Farm’.
+The fuselage fell in a field near Bromfords Farm, a wing on the corner of Cranfield Park Road, a propeller was found to the rear of Cranfield Park.
+Diaries, the pilot’s seat, his Mae West and the Spitfire’s Merlin engine were located in the area of ‘Newlands Farm’.
 The body of the pilot, Flight Lieutenant John Terence Webster, DFC, RAF, was found beside the Southend Arterial Road almost opposite the Nevendon Police Houses.
 It is said that for many months the imprint of the pilot’s body could be seen on the ground.
 I have heard many rumours, but with the help of F/Lt.
 Webster’s widow, Peta, have confirmed the truth.
 This all took place on one day in September, the 5th, and there were other aircraft falling from combat in the area.
 But my reason for mentioning these three is because they are linked to the story of F/Lt.
 John Terence Webster, DFC, RAF.
 On the 30th September 1940, a young thirteen year old boy by the name of Roland Wilson ventured into the fields on his way home from school and found the severed blood stained remains of a seat type parachute, the ‘chute was clearly marked T. WEBSTER and the location very close to where the fuselage of the Spitfire was found, and the unfortunate pilot’s body.
 The young Roland took his newly found prize and handed it to PC Frank Baker and PC Starlington at Nevendon Police House.

 In researching this incident my search for information led me to RAF Coltishall in the 1990s, the home of 41 Squadron, who were then operating the Jaguar Strike aircraft.
 Here they gave me full access to original Squadron records, there were further visits to the National Archives Centre and many letters to surviving Squadron pilots and and, most important, the pilot’s widow, Peta, and her only son, John.
 So you might say, “Why so much research?”.
 The answer to that is because for many years history has dealt F/Lt.
 John Terence Webster,DFC, RAF a terrible injustice.
 Most books on the subject record the action as being Webster colliding with his Squadron Commander, S/Ldr.
 Robin H. Hood, DFC, RAF.
 The Squadron Commander and Webster were the only fatalities on this sortie, and neither Hood’s body nor the wreckage from his Spitfire have ever been found.
 But evidence from one of the other Squadron pilots put Hood and two other pilots in a totally different area at the time Webster was killed.
 Furthermore, a Squadron combat report made out by Lovett of 73 (F) Squadron states quite categorically that as Lovett pulled away from the Junkers JU88 that was firing at him he dived down and collided with a Spitfire that was climbing into the attack.
 I have a location for all the Allied fighters that came down on that fated day, except Hood’s.
 But of all the reports available for the said losses, one British fighter, identity unknown, was seen to dive into the sea one thousand yards off of Scars Elbow point.
 This has to be S/Ldr.
 Robin Hood.
 Peta, Terry’s widow, and son, John, had wanted this injustice put right for years, but usually once something is put into black and white it sticks and is quoted verbatim.
 My knowledge of the area and the locals I interviewed, plus the material evidence, including death certificate, confirmed to me the fate of F/Lt.
 John Terence Webster, DFC, RAF.
 Yes, involved in a mid air collision, but with a 73 (F) Squadron Hurricane, not his Squadron CO.
 If you are wondering what Lovett could have added to the story, he was killed two days later flying another Hurricane, when he was shot down and killed at Mill Lane, Stock, his Hurricane falling to earth behind the then Catholic school (now Church).